-preached by the Rev. Lowell E. Grisham, Rector
+preached by the Rev. Lowell E. Grisham, O.A., Rector

 Paul's Episcopal Church, Fayetteville, Arkansas

 5, 2017; 5 Epiphany, Year A

 Lift up your voice like a trumpet!

 as if they were a nation that practiced righteousness